 - To provide a context in which students critically reflect upon educational leadership, and their own role in facilitating such

 - To nurture a learning community in which students can engage and reflect upon their own teaching and learning practices

 - To nurture leadership in education for communities of faith more broadly

-Please note that this class is a hybrid course, requiring both online participation and a three day workshop that will take place January 4th, 5th, and 6th from 8:00 am to 5:00 pm each day.
+Please note that this class is a residential focus course, requiring both online participation and a four day workshop that will take place October 25th, 26th, 27th, and 28th.